bitcoin-computer/bitcoin-computer-bitcore/README.md

 ## Contributing

-This is an open-source project, and any form of contribution is welcome.
-Feel free to create an issue in case you would like to share ideas for improvement, or would like to report a bug.
+This is an open-source project; any form of contribution is welcome.
+Feel free to create an issue in case you would like to share ideas for improvement or to report a bug.
 Also, please send pull requests for bug fixes or code optimization.
 For more information on how to contribute, please refer to our [CONTRIBUTING](CONTRIBUTING.md) file.

 ## Development